who-is-matt/kodi-controller-skill/README.md

 In Kodi, enable ["Allow remote control via HTTP](https://kodi.wiki/view/Settings/Services/Control).

-Connect to Kodi using the device's IP address using any of the following commands:
+Enter the connection information in the Skills settings page of Mycroft Home.
+Eventually, the user will be able to connect to Kodi (if using the default port with no password) using the device's IP address using any of the following commands:
 "Mycroft, connect to Kodi on &lt;IP address&gt;" "Mycroft, connect to Kodi at &lt;IP address&gt;" "Mycroft, Kodi connect &lt;IP address&gt;"

-You may also edit this setting in Mycroft Home.
-If you changed the port or set a username or password, you '''must''' edit these settings in Mycroft Home.

 ## Usage

 ### Connection

-* Connect: "Connect to Kodi on &lt;IP address&gt;", "Connect to Kodi at &lt;IP address&gt;", "Kodi connect &lt;IP address&gt;
+* Connect: "Connect to Kodi on &lt;IP address&gt;", "Connect to Kodi at &lt;IP address&gt;", "Kodi connect &lt;IP address&gt;"  **&lt;WIP&gt;**

 ### Input Controls